ricardodelarocha/Research/README.md

 # README
 ## Research
-Here will be the directories of my research.
+Directories for some of my research projects.